Cheapest Cities to Live in the USA for Young Adults in 2026

 #1: Columbus, Georgia

-Columbus, Georgia, tops our list as one of the cheapest cities for young adults in the United States.
-An up-and-coming city less than two hours southwest of Atlanta, Columbus is known for its natural beauty, city fee, and cheap cost of living
+Columbus, Georgia, tops our list as one of the cheapest cities for young adults in the United States (and one of the best cities for young adults overall, according to Travel + Leisure).
+Less than two hours southwest of Atlanta, Columbus is known for its natural beauty, city feel, and affordable cost of living.

 #2: St. Louis, Missouri